Prolost Watches

 If you’re cool with it, Prolost Watches will look up the technical specifications of your watch for you, and use private, on-device AI to match it to the right fields.

-Customizable Lists
+Customizable Taxonomy

 When adding or editing a watch, you can specify its Type.
 Examples include Dive, Dress, GMT.
 Add as many as you like to any watch.
 Create your own Type if yours is missing.